10up/headstartwp/site/documentation/02 - Data Fetching/usePosts.md

 > The [usePosts](/api/modules/10up_headless_next#useposts) hook is the Next.js binding for the [useFetchPosts](/api/namespaces/10up_headless_core.react#usefetchposts).

 The `usePosts` hook fetches a collection of WordPress posts from a registered post type.
-It's basic usage is very simple.
+Its basic usage is very simple.

 ## Basic Usage